abroroo/til/Framer Motion/How to animate with scroll.md

 >  - `scrollXProgress/YProgress`: The scroll position between the defined offsets, as a value between 0 and 1.

-In typescript it looks like this, first you need to reference to the element, once this element is visibale on hte page, this should trigger animation of the two divs we want to move on the x-axis
+In typescript it looks something like this:

+First you need to reference to the element, once this element is visibale on the page, it should trigger animation of the two divs we want to move on the x-axis

+Then get vertical scroll data with `useScroll`

 ```typescript
    // enterance of this element to the view should trigger animation of two divs on the x-axis